SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 		....
 ```

 Done!
 That was easy.
 You've now implemented a standard inspector to wrap all of your API responses with ease.
-You have to love implementations that take one line.

 ## Set your own custom inspector

-Now we get that our default inspector may not meet the needs of your organization so we also offer the option to define your own inspector.
+Our default inspector may not meet the all of the needs of your organization, so we also offer the option to define your own inspector.

 Back to Startup.cs!
 ```csharp